AlphaGlyph1371/WildlandsToolkit/README.md

 - Day curves with their control points: editable, filterable, resettable
 - The same curves as editable text, out and back in without losing a byte
 - External JSON graphics profiles can be previewed on the exact open controller before they join the change list

-Graphics profiles deliberately follow the raw browser: they only touch the controller that is currently open, even when it came from an archive the game would not normally mount.
-The bundled `GraphicsProfiles/Refined-Global-v0.2.json` and `Refined-Yungas-v0.2.json` are experimental, controller-bound starting points rather than visually verified presets.
-The preview lists their exact ranges first; **Save** and then the main window's **Apply changes** are still required before an archive is written.

-Files beginning with `Calibration-` are deliberately obvious diagnostic switches, not visual presets.
-Apply an `ON` profile only long enough to capture its comparison, then apply its matching `RESTORE` profile to the same controller(s).

 ### Command line